-Since National day is coming up, here are 25 things that may seem completely odd to other but make perfect sense if you grew up on the little red dot 🇸🇬!
-But instead of the usual listicle, let’s have some fun through this 25 question quiz!
+So, here are 25 things that may seem completely odd to others but make perfect sense if you grew up on the little red dot 🇸🇬!
+But instead of the usual listicle, let’s have some fun through this 25-question quiz!

 *Screenshot your results and share it with us in the comments section of this Facebook post!
 We’d love to know 😛

 Note: Your total score will appear at the end once you’ve completed all 25 questions.
 (Give it a few seconds to do the math)

 Who is the winner of the first Singapore Idol?

 What's the name of Singapore's main English lifestyle channel?

 In 2000, there was a fight that resulted in property damage and seven injured.
 What was the cause of the riot?